 It’s critical that individuals that want to remain successful in recovery take advantage of a strong support system.
 A strong support system includes elements of encouraging friends and family that hold individuals in recovery accountable for their actions.

 This means remaining distanced from individuals that might trigger relapse and abstaining from drug-seeking behaviors.
 Having appropriate control over emotions and other behaviors is critical during this period as well.
-All of these elements lead to the possibility of long-term recovery from the crack.

 Long-term Recovery from Crack is Possible